newlyceum/journal/simon/greece-facts.md

 Wednesday march 21.
 The population of greece is 107,684,77.
 Thursday March 22.One of the greek traditions Is called Lazarus Saturday.
 Anothher one is Palm sunday which is After Lazarus sunday.
 Friday March 23.
 A very succesful industry in greece is tourism.
+Monday march 26.
+The state of government in greece is the hellenic republic.